Goodbye to single-use plastics

 Asia and Middle East

-India is banning throw-away plastics at the country's 129 airports and since 2018, the city of Mumbai has been punishing the use of plastic bags, glasses and bottles with prison sentences of up to three months.
-Bangladesh became the first country in the world to impose a nationwide ban on plastic bags in 2002, and China, Israel and Sri Lanka have introduced similar measures.
+India will phase out disposables at 129 airports in the country, and since June 2018 the city of Mumbai has punished the use of plastic bags, cups or bottles with up to three months in jail.
+Bangladesh became the first country in the world to ban bags worldwide in 2002, and China, Israel and Sri Lanka have similar measures in place.

-Chile has become the first Latin American country to introduce a nationwide ban on plastic bags in hypermarkets and supermarkets.
-In 2017, Costa Rica announced a national strategy to ban all single-use plastics in 2021.
-Other states like Panama, Colombia, Belize and Haiti are also making moves against some types of plastic bag and to halt their use in stores.
+Chile has become the first Latin American country to ban plastic bags nationwide in supermarkets.
+Costa Rica announced in 2017 a national strategy to ban all single-use plastics in 2021.
+Other states such as Panama, Colombia, Belize or Haiti have also taken action against certain types of plastic bags or to ban their use in commercial establishments.
+In Mexico, 27 states out of 32 have already restricted the use of single-use plastics.